Spirituality, Religion, & Contemplative Practice

 by a Brainspotting Trainer approved by Brainspotting Trainings, LLC

-Meet the Trainer: The Rev. Martha S. Jacobi, PhD, LCSW is a Senior Brainspotting Trainer and internationally known seminar leader, speaker. and writer.
-With nearly 30 year experience in clinical practice, she specializes in working with survivors of profound trauma and in creativity and performance enhancement for artists, performers, and athletes.
-She is a Specialty Trainer in using Brainspotting with children & adolescents, and often provides humanitarian Brainspotting sessions to those in need.
+Meet the Trainer: The Rev. Martha S. Jacobi, PhD, LCSW is a Senior Internatinal Brainspotting Trainer and well-known seminar leader, speaker. and writer.
+With nearly 30 years in clinical practice and over 40 years pastoral experience she specializes in working with survivors of profound trauma, religious/spiritual leaders & caregivers, and in creativity and performance enhancement for artists, performers, and athletes.
+She is also a Specialty Trainer in using Brainspotting with children & adolescents, and provides humanitarian Brainspotting sessions to those in need.
 Martha integrates her background as a dancer and musician into her practice and teaching.
 She is Associate Dean for the Brainspotting Concentration in Behavioral Health at International University for Graduate Studies.
 A Lutheran pastor, Martha is affiliated with St. Luke’s Lutheran Church, West 46th Street, Manhattan.
 She is the author of several chapters and articles related to Brainspotting in clinical and theological publications..
 Originally from Ann Arbor & Interlochen, Michigan, she now lives and works in New York City.